-The objective of this section is to establish the variational expression for the conditional von Neumann entropy that was described in the introduction.
-In fact, this expression works more generally for the relative entropy between quantum states.
-This expression is given in Theorem~\ref{thm:D_upper_bounds} below.
-However, in order to describe this expression and prove its correctness, we need to first define the quantum relative entropy and more generally quasi-relative entropies in the framework of von Neumann algebras and establish some of their properties (Section~\ref{sec:quasi-rel}) and then also describe rational approximations of the logarithm function (Section~\ref{sec:approx_log}), which are a crucial ingredient in the derivation.
+The objective of this section is to derive the variational upper bounds on the relatively entropy that were used in the previous section (see Theorem~\ref{thm:D_upper_bounds} below).
+However, first we need to define the quantum relative entropy and more generally quasi-relative entropies in the framework of von Neumann algebras and establish some of their properties (Section~\ref{sec:quasi-rel}).
+We will then also describe rational approximations of the logarithm function (Section~\ref{sec:approx_log}), which are a crucial ingredient in the derivation.

-Throughout this work $\RR_+$ will denote the set of nonnegative real numbers, $\NN$ will denote the set of strictly positive integers, $\ln$ will denote the natural logarithm and $\log$ will denote the logarithm base two.